Skip to main content

 The Problem With Hauls and Collections Posts/Videos

-Hauls and collections videos/blog posts are very popular on social media platforms, especially among the younger generations.
+Hauls and collections videos/blog posts are very popular on social media platforms.
 Looking back I must have done at least 20 haul posts on this blog in the last couple of years.
 So it just got me thinking about how lacking in substance these posts were.
 They were more like filler posts that might have kept the blog running by creating some interest in the audience but they were not really adding any value to my blog.
 Other than making people think that I am a shopaholic it doesn't really tell much about me as a blogger either.
 And that is not the intention with which I started my blog.
 I do not want people to think I have too much money to waste, that I'm showing off, or that I have a shopping problem.
-I also do not want people to get bored with the non-stop haul posts because it is not entertaining or educational enough anymore.
+I also do not want people to get bored with the non-stop haul posts because it is neither entertaining nor educational.
 I am not saying I am going to completely stop doing haul posts but I want them to be something more than just showcasing a bunch of products I bought.
 So I decided to remove all unnecessary haul posts from my blog that do not have any substance to them.
 I have also decided not to haul any more unnecessary stuff from stores.
 This, in a way, has also helped me to make my life more de-cluttered.
 I realized I have an excess of unnecessary things that are not adding any value to my life but are only taking up space.
 I do not want to become a materialistic junkie who likes to collect things.
 The picture below is a collage of all the haul posts I did.
 I revamped a couple of these posts by adding more content like mini-reviews etc., but I took down most of them as I do not want reminders of my mistakes/shameful past anymore.

-All the collection and haul posts I see in the online influencers realm are problematic and triggering.
+All the collection and haul posts I see in the online influencers' realm are problematic and triggering.
 Just because somebody went and hauled stuff from a drugstore or a luxury store makes us also want to go there and buy a bunch of stuff which in reality we might not need.
 And just because someone has a collection of, let's say 100 blushes, it might make us feel like we are missing out and pushes us to go out and buy 100 blushes to start a collection of our own.
 And that's just the tip of the iceberg because it doesn't stop there, the collection goes into becoming more collections with 100 lipsticks, 100 nail polishes, 100 foundations, 100 eyeshadow palettes, and so on.
 That is a serious problem especially if it is not something you really need or use in your life.
-It is also a lot of hard-earned money wasted that is never going to come back.
+It is also a lot of hard-earned money wasted and never to come back.

 Having said all that I wanted to summarize the negative effects collections and hauls posts/videos can have on everyone viewing them in a more categorized way, as follows: